how can we help?

 Check "Allow Slack users to qualify leads" if you want team members to promote leads to prospects directly from Slack

-What this does: When an ICP-matched profile visitor who's already connected views your profile, your team gets an instant Slack alert with their details.
+What this does: When there’s an ICP-matched profile visitor who's already connected, your team gets an instant Slack alert with their details.

 💡 Pro tip: Create a dedicated Slack channel for workflow notifications to keep your main channels clean.